-All electrical cables of high amperage uses (cooker and shower cables) should be raised and clipped to a conventional rafter or tie above the level of Ecocel Insulation to meet the requirements of ETCI publication EF 207:2003 Guide to the National rules for electrical installation as applicable to domestic installations.
+All electrical cables of high amperage uses (cooker and shower cables) should be raised and clipped to a conventional rafter or tie above the level of Ecocel Insulation to meet the requirements of IS 10101^[6].
 All other electrical cables should be laid above the insulation once installation is complete.

-All pipework on the cold side of the insulation should be well insulated to minimise the risk of freezing.
-Cold water tanks shall be completely enclosed and insulated to meet the requirements of BS 5803-5:1985.
+All pipework on the cold side of the insulation should be well insulated to minimise the risk of

-Ecocel Insulation should not be placed in contact with flues or metal chimneys or in contact with heating pipes or fittings where the surface temperature is likely to exceed a continuous temperature of $80^{\circ}$ C. Ecocel Insulation must be at least 200mm from the flue in a chimney or 40mm from the outer surface of the brick or blockwork chimney.
-Where a flue pipe is used, Ecocel Insulation should be separated from the flue pipe in accordance with the requirements of TGD to Part J of the Building Regulations 1997 to 2006.
+Ecocel Insulation should not be placed in contact with flues or metal chimneys or in contact with heating pipes or fittings where the surface temperature is likely to exceed a continuous temperature of 80°C. Ecocel Insulation must be at least 200mm from the flue in a chimney or 40mm from the outer surface of the brick or blockwork chimney.
+Where a flue pipe is used, Ecocel Insulation should be separated from the flue pipe in accordance with the requirements of TGD to Part J of the Building Regulations 1997 to 2019.